 It can be done with any lens and any camera, and shooting this way often yields pleasing results.
 Spend some time on a little post-processing and you may be pleasantly surprised to find you’ve transformed an ordinary vision into an artistic interpretation fit for framing.

-Below you’ll find some quick shots taken using the A7 / AF35M lens combination.
+You’ll also find some quick shots taken using the A7 / AF35M lens combination.
 Even without leaving the studio we’ve made some shots that are as sexy as any camera-porn we’ve come across.